-As an additional convenience, a means of programming the microcontroller in-circuit has provided using a 4-pin interface.
+As an additional convenience, Holtek has provided a means of programming the microcontroller in-circuit using a 4-pin interface.
 This provides manufacturers with the possibility of manufacturing their circuit boards complete with a programmed or un-programmed microcontroller, and then programming or upgrading the program at a later stage.
-This enables product manufacturers to easily keep their manufactured products supplied with the latest program releases without removal and reinsertion of the device.
+This enables product manufacturers to easily keep their manufactured products supplied with the latest program releases without removal and re-insertion of the device.

 Holtek Writer Pins MCU Programming Pins Pin Description

 ICPDA PA0 Programming Serial Data/Address

 ICPCK PA2 Programming Clock

-VDD VDD/AVDD Power Supply
+VDD VDD Power Supply

-VSS VSS/AVSS/GND Power Ground
+VSS VSS Ground